juristr/juristr.github.com/_drafts/learning-ng-databinding.md

 show_img_in_detail: true
 coverimage: false
 category:
-tags: ["JavaScript", "Angular.js"]
+tags: ["JavaScript", "Angular.js", "learning-ng"]
 ---

-The scenario: You have a sidebar with the application menu which you wrap into a separate directive.
+The scenario: A sidebar with the application menu which is wrapped into its own directive.
 Furthermore there is a button somewhere else on the page which - when clicked - should toggle the sidebar (hide/show it).

+{% include ng-series.html %}

-There are different possibilities:
+There are different implementation possibilities:

 1. Directly set the state of the sidebar by keeping a reference to it from the button
 1. Have a publisher/subscriber mechanism where the sidebar registers to an event, say "sidebar.toggle" and based on that hides/shows itself
 1. Establish a 2-way data binding with a common object that is known by the sidebar as well as by the button.

-**Option 1** is good for simple situations (like the menu of my blog here), but I don't like it in a more large-scale app.
-You quickly run into situations where you have to interact with the menu from multiple parts of your application.
-Keeping "hard references" quickly complicates the codebase and makes it more fragile. **Option 2** solves this by decoupling through events.
+**Option 1** is good for simple situations (like the menu of my blog here), but I don't really like it in a more large-scale app.
+It quickly gets messy as you soon run into the situation where interaction with the menu is needed from multiple parts of the application.
+Keeping lots of "hard references" quickly complicates the codebase and makes it more fragile. **Option 2** solves this by decoupling through events.
 This works nicely and is a cleaner solution.
-In Angular you have a **3rd option**, namely to use a _service_ as the common object that holds the state.
+There's a **3rd option**, namely to use some shared object which in Angular can be nicely represented by a _service_.
 Being a singleton it is an ideal candidate to hook on a 2-way-binding like:

 - sidebar directive binds to `isVisible` property defined on the service
-- button toggles on the `isVisible` property
+- button switches on the `isVisible` property on the `service`

 That's exactly what I did.
 The service is quite simple in that it exposes an object containing the current state.